-This report shows our water quality and what it means.
+This report provides information about our water quality and what it means.
 If you have any questions about this report or concerning your water utility, please contact the McAlisterville Area Joint Authority at (717) 463-3434.
 We want you to be informed about your water supply.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-Meetings are held in the former CD Shellenberger Heating and Cooling business located 2 buildings west of the red light in McAlisterville.
-The door to access the meeting has a dropslot in it labeled "MAJA Dropbox" and faces the Trinity Lutheran Church.
+Meetings are held at 558 Main Street, McAlisterville, PA.
+The entrance to the meeting room is located on the west side of the building.
+The door to access the meeting has a drop-slot in it labeled "MAJA Dropbox" and faces Mifflintown.
+Payments may also be made through this drop-slot.